mistodon/smallworld/README.md

 [2017-04-23 13:16]:
 Partially fixed the moving-into-box thing.
 Think if I was going to clean up all this code, I'd model position differently.
 At the moment everything has a floating point world position, and tile position is inferred from that.
 I think a better system would have been to store the tile position separately, update them instantaneously, and ensure that no two things share a tile position on their move.

+[2017-04-23 13:46]:
+For the splash screen / ending screen, I'm just using a single static image - so I don't have to think about it too much.

+[2017-04-23 13:56]:
+Added ending screen.